mosheCrespin/binary_tree_iterator/README.md

 this class has copy constructor and move constructor

-this class successfully passed valgrind and tidy checks.
+successfully passed valgrind and tidy checks.

 </div>